Orphan Drug designation eligibility criteria

 - Scientific argument/justification for the significant benefit of the medicine relative to products not studied in available clinical trials (this may involve cross study comparisons).

-You must provide a justification that addresses the criteria as set out below.
 The justification of significant benefit should establish one of the following:

 - Improved efficacy - for the entire applicable population suffering from the proposed orphan condition